 - Metal Oxides: Iron is commonly used as metal oxide.
 Some are synthetic or natural.
 According to the earth tones with different sizes and a wide range in opacity or transparency, color ranges from black to red, tint strength, and hues.

-- Complex Metal Oxides: It is similar to Metal oxide.
+- Complex Metal Oxides: It is similar to metal oxide.
 A crystal with a metal oxide lattice contains more than one metal.
 Some crystal lattice of complex metal oxide is the same as metal oxide.
-Both of them are inert, excellent in chemical stability, handles heat, light, and weather.
+Both of them are inert, excellent in chemical stability, and handle heat, light, and weather.

 2. Metallic and Pearlescent